Your Occupational Therapy Salary Guide (2024)

 Consider OT work beyond direct patient care

 Non-traditional occupational therapy jobs are all the rage these days, and that’s partly because they tend to pay better than clinical work.
-For example, according to AOTA, academia pays even better than SNFs and home health, and WebPT reports that going into research and development settings also out-earn the HHOT and SNF settings.
+For example, according to AOTA, academia pays even better than SNFs and home health, and WebPT reports that OTs working in research and development settings also out-earn their peers in HHOT and SNF settings.

 Consider travel OT

 Travel OT positions are almost always going to pay more than permanent roles.
-However, the travel industry can be shady, so I always recommend that you work with Nomadicare so that you don’t get taken advantage of.
+However, the travel industry can be shady, so we recommend working with Nomadicare so you don’t get taken advantage of.
 Laura Latimer, founder of Nomadicare, is an OT who was sick of being exploited by the slimy travel world.
 She came up with a really cool platform that vets recruiters and matches them with travelers.

-Her platform helps you to make the most amount of money possible as a traveler.
-As an affiliate and a friend of Laura’s, I completely support her and believe in what she is doing with Nomadicare.
+As an affiliate and friend of Laura’s, we here at OT Potential completely support her and believe in what she is doing with Nomadicare.
 Check out her site here!

 Work PRN